aws/aws-cli/awscli/examples/s3/sync.rst

 Output::

     upload: test2.txt to s3://mybucket/test2.txt

+**Sync from S3 bucket to local directory while excluding objects that match a specified pattern**

 The following ``sync`` command syncs files under a local directory to objects under a specified prefix and bucket by downloading s3 objects.
 This example uses the ``--exclude`` parameter flag to exclude a specified directory